k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V7.0.0.md

 #### Load Container Images

-1. Download the latest versions of Fabric, Cassandra, Kafka and docker-compose using on the below links:
+1. Download the latest versions of Fabric, Cassandra, Kafka and docker compose using on the below links:

    <table style="border-collapse: collapse; width: 100%;">
    <tbody>